Robogenesis: Plot

 The tribe members who burned Mathilda are holding Nolan in a dark room.
-After 3 months, Nolan remains strong and uses his knowledge of Arayat's name to get Thomas brought in the room to get revenge for his sister.
+After 3 months, Nolan remains strong and uses his knowledge of Arayt's name to get Thomas brought in the room to get revenge for his sister.
 Mathilda's call to Nolan is intercepted at Freeborn City, where Nine-Oh-Two remembers Mathilda from the battle against Archos R-14.
 Archos R-8's plan is further developed, and Archos R-14's intentions and goals are revisited.
 Nine-Oh-two is told to let the humans fend for themselves.

 Mathilda goes on a quest to save Gracie, another sighted child, and sees Nolan with a metal collar around his neck.
 Nolan is battling conflicting feelings and confusion at his rage towards Thomas as he follows Felix and the tribe and witnesses merciless killing.
 Felix intercepts Mathilda's radio signal to Nolan.
 The tribe uses a collar-controlled Nolan to lure Mathilda into a trap.
 Mathilda conducts surgery on Nolan to make him stronger to protect him.

 Section three opens two months after Archos 14's defeat.
 Cormac and Cherrah find themselves pursued across Alaska by a damaged walker.
 After the walker saves them from a robotic ambush, Cormac recognizes the spider tank, Houdini, which was destroyed after transporting the human resistance against Archos R-14 in the first robot war.

 Despite being unsure of the source of Houdini's repairs and self-determination, Cormac and Cherrah board the spider tank and head back towards the Gray Horse Army.
 On their return, they encounter a former work camp, now controlled by modified humans.
 Cormac offers transportation for anyone that wishes to leave the harsh Alaskan tundra but is refused.
 As they depart, Timmy reveals that Cherrah is pregnant.

 When Cormac and Cherrah arrive at the Grey Horse Army headquarters, they receive a hostile welcome but are eventually granted entrance when Hank Cotton identifies them.
 After Lonnie tells Cormac to run, he visits the hospital, where Cherrah just received a clean bill of health for their child.
 Cherrah and him both agree something is wrong with Gray Horse.
 She heard stories about a purge of all non-native fighters with emphasis on the modified.
 They both leave Gray Horse that night.

 In Tokyo, 2 days after Archos’ defeat, Takeo Nomura turns his attention to what he believes is a pattern originating from deep undersea off the coast of Japan.
 Takeo notices a new organism, a blend of synthetic and natural components.
 Unlike Archos R-14's creations, the new creature was not designed for war but simply to live, like nature intended.